tungsten-ai/docs/docs/index.md

 }
 ```

-Also, a Swagger documentation for the server is automatically generated.
+Also, a Swagger documentation is automatically generated.
+You can find it in ``/docs`` endpoint:

-Visit [http://localhost:3000/docs](http://localhost:3000/docs) in a browser:

 ![tungsten-model-api](images/model-api.png "Tungsten Model API")

 #### Run it as a GUI application
-You can run a GUI app in a single command:
+With a Tungsten model, you can run a GUI app in a single command:
 ```console
 $ tungsten demo tungsten-example:latest -p 8080

 INFO:     Uvicorn running on http://localhost:8080 (Press CTRL+C to quit)
 ```
-Visiting [http://localhost:8080](http://localhost:8080) in a browser, you can run a prediction:

 ![tungsten-dashboard](images/demo.gif "Tungsten Dashboard")